Language and intercultural competence are key elements of our degree programs.

-Students in our education management, environmental policy, policy and development, MPA, trade, and nonproliferation and terrorism studies master’s degree programs are expected to take 8-12 credits of language courses.
 These courses develop linguistic skills and also integrate specific content and specialized vocabulary based on the students’ fields of study, such as Green Business in China (in Chinese), Sustainable Development in Latin America (in Spanish), Public Health Issues in Sub-Saharan Africa (in French).

 In these content-focused courses, the materials are all in language.
 Lectures, discussions, and assignments are all from current and authentic sources, providing students with relevant and timely opportunities for building professional proficiency.
 Professors frequently invite experts from around the world to participate in classroom conversations and share their firsthand knowledge.

 Upon request at the time of admission, other language study may be arranged to fulfill your degree requirements.
 Additional language courses offered in the past include Portuguese, Korean, German, Farsi, and Turkish.